gcmt/blkmenu/README.md

 makepkg -si
 ```

-Anyone else can install the progam wih `pip`
+Anyone else can install the program with `pip`

 ```
 pip install --user blkmenu